SirrorsMoore1975/SirrorsMoore1975/Documents/IHAVENOTHINGTOHIDE/README.md

 ## It is just a slogan so you give up privacy

-> __I have nothing to hide, let them search my devices, justice is by my side, why should I fear?__
+> __I have nothing to hide, so there is nothing to fear.__

 Well, you should.

-This argument or slogan is often used by politian or legislators to divert yourself from the important protection of privacy, blurring and losing the focus that privacy is trying to protect you from, allowing authorities to gain more abusive power over individual and let yourself to be living much closer to a dystopian future.
+This argument or slogan is often used by government, politian, legislators or big tech to divert those from the important protection of privacy, blurring and losing the focus that privacy is trying to protect you from, allowing authorities to gain more abusive power over individual and let yourself to be living much closer to a dystopian future.

 Privacy is not a trade off for security.
 Allowing private data to be opened